apache/nuttx/configs/avr32dev1/README.txt

   "For further details about BatchISP commands, launch batchisp -h or see the help files installed with FLIP ..."

+Reset
+^^^^^

+   The AVR32DEV1 reset button is not useful for restarting the program.
+It seems that, after the reset, the RTC is left is a bad state and is constantly busy (this might be the fault of the bootloader???).
+There does not seem to be any way around this except for power cycling the board.

 AVR32DEV1 Configuration Options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^